alcrene/scityping/README.md

 For types serialized with Pydantic, this adds a single `isinstance` check for each serialization call, which should be negligeable.[^negligeable-comp-cost]

-Serialization with `Serializable` is not as aggressively tested with regards to performance and may be a bit slower.
+Serialization with `Serializable` is not as aggressively tested with regards to performance and is expected to be a slower.

 *De*serialization of `Serializable` types in general will be slower, although this should only be noticeable if deserialization is a big part of your application.
 In some cases it may even be faster: Pydantic fields with `Union` types execute a try-catch for each possible type, keeping the first successful result.
 Since `Serializable` includes the target type in serialized data, the correct data type is generally attempted first.